FellowRoboticists/wireless_sensor_xmit/README.md

 Copyright (c) 2014 Dave Sieh

-The DHT library and VirtualWire libraries are licensed and copyrighted separately.
+The VirtualWire library is licensed and copyrighted separately.

 See LICENSE.txt for details.